BYD Seal U verdict

 What we like

-We love the quietness of the BYD while it’s on the move, as it removes as many intrusive driving noises as possible for a calm experience.
+We love how quiet the BYD is on the move.
+It prioritises electric power, which means it’s near silent unless you’re hoofing it to get past a wagon on the motorway.
 Performance is perfectly smooth, with good acceleration and the potential for big electric driving range and fuel economy figures.
-The Seal U-DM-i drives like an electric car, despite featuring an engine.
+In fact, the Seal U-DM-i drives like an electric car, despite featuring an engine.

-It’s also remarkably well equipped, offering a huge amount of standard equipment for the money, and the interior is neatly laid out and feels a good enough quality for the money.
+It’s also remarkably well equipped, offering a huge amount of standard equipment for its price.
+The interior is neatly laid out and feels a good enough quality for the money.

 What we don’t like

-Our largest criticisms are to do with how the car handles – the steering feels vague and the suspension is overly soft, causing the car to tilt and lean through big corners.
-It also doesn’t seem capable of handling potholes and smaller ruts in the road without jiggling and jolting.
+Our largest criticisms are centred on the car’s handling.
+The steering is vague and the suspension is fidgety at low speeds and unsettled on the motorway.
+It also doesn’t seem capable of handling potholes in the road without jiggling and jolting.
+It simply isn’t as sophisticated as a European SUV.